-Third, low relative stability means that the moment of least stability was between high school graduation and the beginning of emerging adulthood period.
-This is not surprising when bearing in mind that the beginning of emerging adulthood is an age of instability, changes, and readjustments of future plans, which could cause fluctuations in the relative scores of the subjects when asked about their future orientation (Arnett 2000; 2015).
+Third, it was found that that the moment of least relative stability occurred between high school graduation and the beginning of the period of emerging adulthood period.
+This is not surprising when it is borne in mind that the beginning of emerging adulthood is characterized by instability, change, and readjustments to future plans, which could cause fluctuations in the subjects’ relative scores in relation to their future orientation (Arnett 2000; 2015).

-Perceived mother and father parenting and self-esteem: Gender differences
+Gender differences in perceived mother and father parenting and self-esteem

-here to, four main results can be noted.
-First, there was no change over time in perceived mother parenting, whereas, a significant change was found in perceived father parenting and in self-esteem.
-Second, change occurs upon graduation from high school and as soon as adolescents enter emerging adult period.
-Third, girls scored higher than boys on self-esteem at all three time points.
-Moreover, girls experienced a decline in perceived father parenting and in self-esteem, whereas, among boys, only self-esteem differed significantly between the three time points.
-Fourth, relative stability was noticed only between time 1 and time 2 in perceived parenting and in self-esteem for both girls and boys.
+Here as well, four main results can be noted.
+First, no change was found over time in perceived mother parenting, but significant changes were found in perceived father parenting and self-esteem.
+Second, the larger changes occurred after graduation from high school, during emerging adulthood.
+Third, female participants scored higher than males on self-esteem at all three time points.
+Moreover, females witnessed a decline in perceived father parenting and in self-esteem, whereas, among males, only self-esteem differed significantly between for the three time points.
+Fourth, relative stability was noticed only between T1 and T2 in perceived parenting and in self-esteem for both female and male participants.

-These results supported only partially hypothesis 2 pertaining to stability of perceived mother and father parenting.
-In general, the current results are similar to those in previous studies (Belsky, Jafee, Hsied, & Silva, 2001), which indicated that the pattern of perceived parenting during the emerging adulthood period (absolute stability) was similar for girls and boys.
-Likewise, girls’ and boys’ ratings indicated that the relative stability of their perceived parenting was similar.
+These results supported hypothesis 2 only partially, for the stability of perceived mother and father parenting.
+In general, these results are similar to shown in previous studies (Belsky, Jafee, Hsied, & Silva, 2001), which have indicated that the pattern of perceived parenting during the emerging adulthood period (absolute stability) was similar for female and male participants.
+Likewise, the ratings presented by females and males indicated that the relative stability of the perceived parenting was similar.

-This means, that mothers retain their pivotal role by maintaining their relationship with their sons and daughters.
-Equally, girls and boys also seem to reinforce this relationship because they perceive that this relationship may help them to realize their future plans.
-Previous studies have shown similar pattern of results.
-For example, Parker, Lüdtke, Trautwein, and Roberts (2012) found that during the transition to the first year in college, adolescents reported an increase in their mothers’ importance, and in satisfaction from their relationship with their mothers, whereas satisfaction from relationship with their fathers remained stable.
+This means that mothers retain their pivotal role by maintaining their relationships with their sons and daughters.
+Female and male participants appeared to reinforce this relationship equally because both groups perceived that it could help them to realize their own future plans.
+Previous studies have shown similar patterns.
+For example, Parker, Lüdtke, Trautwein, and Roberts (2012) found that during the transition to their first year in college, young adults reported an increase sense of their mothers’ importance and greater satisfaction with their relationship with their mothers, while the satisfaction from their relationship with their fathers remained stable.

-The present results suggest that during late adolescence a change takes place regarding adolescents’ perceived father parenting from a dependency relationship to an autonomous relationship.
-Similar results were reported by Lindell and Campione-Barr, (2017).
-They showed that by the time individuals have reached emerging adulthood, they are considerably more autonomous and their familial relationships have become more symmetrical.
-Tsai, Telzer, and Fuligni, (2013), found that there is more discontinuity than continuity across different dimensions of family relationship trajectories throughout the span of adolescence and emerging adulthood.
-Collins, and Laursen, (2004) showed that older adolescents scored always higher than younger ones with regards to the frequency of actual achievement of autonomy.
+These results suggest that during late adolescence a change takes place in adolescents in relation to perceived father parenting, from a relationship of dependence to an autonomous relationship.
+Similar results were reported by Lindell and Campione-Barr (2017), who showed that when individual reach emerging adulthood, they are considerably more autonomous, and their familial relationships are more symmetrical.
+Tsai, Telzer, and Fuligni (2013) found more discontinuity than continuity in the dimensions of family relationship trajectories throughout adolescence and emerging adulthood.
+Collins and Laursen (2004) showed that older adolescents generally scored higher than younger ones on the frequency of actual achievement of autonomy.